threefoldtech/info_grid/src/farmers/farming_optimization/farming_costs.md

 We recall that in the section [Calculate the ROI of a DIY 3Node](#calculate-the-roi-of-a-diy-3Node), we found a simpler ROI of 6.25 months, say 7 months, that wasn't taking into consideration the additional costs of Internet and electricity.
 We now have a more realistic ROI of 9 months based on a fixed TFT price of 0.08$ USD.
 You will need to use to equations and check with your current TF farm and 3Nodes, as well as the current TFT market price.

 ***
-### Check Revenue with the Threefold Simulator
+### Check Revenue with the ThreeFold Simulator
 ***
-To know how much TFT you will farm per month for a giving 3Node, the easiest route is to use the [Threefold Simulator](https://simulator.grid.tf/).
+To know how much TFT you will farm per month for a giving 3Node, the easiest route is to use the [ThreeFold Simulator](https://simulator.grid.tf/).
 You can do predictions of 60 months as the TFT price is locked at the TFT price when you first connect your 3Node, and this, for 60 months.

 To know the details of the calculations behind this simulator, you can read [this documentation](https://library.threefold.me/info/threefold#/tfgrid/farming/threefold__farming_reward).